Steven R. Galster: Exposing Animal and Human Trafficking – Global Survival Network (GSN)

 In 1995, Steve Galster and Michael C. Mitchell co-founded the Global Survival Network (GSN), an environmental NGO.
-Steve Galster served as its Executive Director.
+Steve Galster served as its executive director.
 Among its many campaigns, GSN devised and developed the Asian Conservation Awareness Programme (ACAP), with the mission to bring awareness and lead to increased public sympathy for endangered wildlife and decreased consumption of endangered species products.

 GSN's work included the establishing of the Amur Tiger Sanctuary in Russia.
 The Sanctuary introduced armed ranger patrols to stop the threat that poachers played in the region.
 This work was soon funded by the World Wildlife Fund (WWF) and is currently carried out with the support of the Ministry of Natural Resources and Environment (Russia).
 As a result of this work, the wild Siberian Tiger population has rebounded from their critical endangered level.

 In order to strengthen the Sanctuary efforts to stop poaching, Galster conducted undercover video interviews with the poachers.
 Through these undercover meetings, he discovered a powerful link between animal poachers and human traffickers.
 What began as an effort to preserve habitat became an international exposé on trafficking.
-From 1995–1997, GSN undertook a two-year undercover investigation personally holding meetings with traffickers and trafficked women to expose the international relationship between animal and human trafficking.
+From 1995 to 1997, GSN undertook a two-year undercover investigation personally holding meetings with traffickers and trafficked women to expose the international relationship between animal and human trafficking.

 Information and undercover video derived from their investigation were used to create a GSN written report, "Crime & Servitude" and a video documentary, "Bought & Sold".
 The film was released in 1997 and received widespread media coverage in the US and abroad, including specials on ABC Primetime Live, CNN, and BBC.

 The documentary also helped to catalyze legislative reform on trafficking as well as new financial resources to address the problem.